Lucia's Blog: 2022-07-10

 8. It is amazing!

-How sad that some love to argue with others about many issues and words!
+How sad that some love arguing about many issues and words!
 It makes them happy to argue and fight.
 Think for a moment how many churches have been ripped apart because of a few Christians arguing over words!
-The saddest part is that the work of the church is destroyed and, along with it, the faith of many.
-Some Christians just love to argue over new ideas and teachings, ignoring the impact they are having on the faith of others.
+The saddest part is that the work of the church is destroyed, along with the faith of many.
+Some Christians love to argue over new ideas and teachings, ignoring the impact they are having on the faith of others.

 • Avoid Irreverent Babble (Irreverent And Empty Speech):